 But there's good news: you can break through this plateau.
 The secret?
 Including interval training with your running.
 Mixing up your routine with short bursts of high-intensity effort (followed by rest periods) will shock your system and force it to adapt again.
 It's like hitting the reset button on your fitness journey.

-Whether you're a beginner just starting or a seasoned marathoner, interval training can help you reach your running goals.
+Whether you're a beginner planning to run your first 5k (psst. check out our 5k training plan) or a seasoned marathoner, interval training can help you reach your running goals.
 By incorporating these powerful workouts into your routine, you'll experience increased speed, endurance, and overall fitness.
 So, lace up your running shoes and prepare to take your training to the next level.

 Interval training involves alternating short bursts of high-intensity exercise with periods of rest or low-intensity activity.
 This type of training is highly effective for runners to improve both aerobic and anaerobic fitness and their performance.